- Budget and Finance

 - Staff List

-Background: In 1992, LSA initiated a program to reward units for their contributions to the reinvigoration of undergraduate education in the College.
+In 1992, LSA initiated a program to reward units for their contributions to the reinvigoration of undergraduate education in the College.
 Each year, one LSA teaching unit is awarded a Department Award for Outstanding Contributions to Undergraduate Education, in recognition of its contribution to excellence and innovation in undergraduate education in the College.
 The award, which recognizes serious collective effort on the part of a unit, is meant to complement the Individual Awards for Outstanding Contributions to Undergraduate Education, which are given to individual faculty members.
-The purpose of this memo is to solicit your nominations for this award.

 Eligibility: LSA departments and programs with teaching missions within the College are eligible.
 If you have questions as to whether your department qualifies, please contact Cameron Gibelyou (firstname.lastname@example.org).
 A unit may receive this award as frequently as once every four years.
 Please do not apply if your department has won in the past three years.